anandbosedev/anandbosedev.github.io/README.md

 This is the home of my blog hosted with GitHub Pages, where I share the bits that are interesting to me, and some nice and useful tips that can help you in your projects.
-I usually talks about application development with Kotlin and Compose, but I love to explore Swift, SwiftUI and other technologies as well.
+I usually talks about application development with Kotlin and Compose, but I love to explore Kotlin and Compose multiplatform on iOS as well.

 ## Thanks